The 20 Most Common Cancer-Causing Habits

 Sorry to break it to you.
 According to a study published in the Journal of Clinical Oncology, cases of oropharyngeal cancer have risen in the United States over three decades, and HPV (human papillomavirus) acquired from oral sex is the culprit.

-The Remedy Rx: The good news: Research has shown that the HPV vaccine protects against oral cancer in addition to cervical cancer.
+The Rx: The good news: Research has shown that the HPV vaccine protects against oral cancer in addition to cervical cancer.
 Get your children vaccinated as recommended.
 And the FDA recently approved the vaccine up to age 45.

 The most common cancer is lung cancer, and the most common cause of lung cancer is smoking.
 Tobacco smoke contains 7,000 chemicals, and at least 70 of them are carcinogens, raising your risk of cancer in nearly every part of the body.
 According to the WHO, tobacco use is the single greatest avoidable risk factor for cancer death; it kills nearly 6 million people a year worldwide.

-The Remedy Rx: If you smoke, stop.
+The Rx: If you smoke, stop.
 (It's never too late: Studies show that even smokers who quit as senior citizens extend their lives.)
 If you don't use tobacco, don't start.

 Inhaling Secondhand Smoke